 Registration is complete when all application materials and payments are received.
 Course scheduling is arranged on a first-come, first-served basis and is based on the student’s course preference list.
 If a student’s first choice class is full, courses will be assigned from a student’s alternate list of courses.
-Classes are limited to 10 students per class maximum.

 Students are required to take and maintain 6 hours on all Tulane Study Abroad summer programs offered through the Tulane Office of Study Abroad.
 Students are NOT permitted to take summer courses pass/fail.

 Passport & Visas

 A valid passport is required for all U.S. citizens traveling to Sweden.
 Requirements vary for other nationalities.
 International students should check the requirements for their respective countries.